Featured image: 2014 photo of Jake Burridge, courtesy Ipswich Chronicle. Original color photo by Kirk Williamson.

 Jake grew up on Linebrook Rd., where he received his earliest education at the one-room Linebrook School.
 His class was one of the earliest to graduate from the Ipswich High School on Green Street, now the Ipswich Town Hall.

-Jake loves to sail, so when the second World War started, he joined the Seabees as a member of the United States Naval Construction Forces (NCF).
+Jake loved to sail, so when the second World War started, he joined the Seabees as a member of the United States Naval Construction Forces (NCF).
 He took on a very dangerous job, diving in a full diving helmet to clear debris in harbors, and when necessary, planting dynamite to facilitate the work.

 On his return from the war, Jake began contracting, and was member of the Ipswich Auxiliary Fire Department.

 Borrowed text and photos below are from an article in Ipswich Today, July 1, 1983, with additional information from the Ipswich Chronicle.

 In November 1982, Jake Burridge, already in his 60’s, set out on his 33-foot sailboat “Trepidation” from Gloucester and set his course for the Bahamas.
 He’d made this trip before, but this time was harder.
 “There were gale watches all down the coast.
 It was windy, cold and miserable.”
 A trawler named “Lovely Lady” that he was sailing with dragged its 65-pound anchor, and a ship from Hyannis was demolished, but Jake kept going.
 Jake took a Christmas break, then returned to Florida, continued south to Key Biscayne, and then set out for Nassau,where he was joined by her wife.
 Together they sailed through very rough seas to Staniel Cay, where she took a plane home, telling him that he was “stupid to be risking your life out there every day.”